dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 OR should we just implement what we already have, get it working, and then make changes to the system after that ?

 But pulling out the distinctions might not be possible without a refactor ?

+Internal channels can be the same as the accumulator.

+Can we make accumulations for actions that need to close immediately ?

+Making everything be the accumulator is an improvement, so we should do it.
+What about transporting actions by just the reference to the commit, so they get reconstituted based off of git, which will hopefully hit the cache.

+Ideally we only need to send a single trigger action to the recieving chain, that there are messages, then they need to go open the io file to get those messages out.

+That merges the accumulator and the api, so we are actually making a disposable api object, which stores promises, and gets injected with accumulator objects.

+When an action is output that is a read of something local, then we fulfill it and resume execution.
+We could stop execution at any point tho ?